flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Vodafone

-If you joined or upgraded after December 9th, 2020, then your increase will be tied to the CPI, plus 3.9%.
+If you joined or upgraded before then but after December 9th, 2020, then your increase will be tied to the CPI, plus 3.9%.
 Vodafone uses the CPI figure from January and applies the change in April each year.

 Check out Vodafone’s full terms here